MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-activity-campaign-using-app-marketing-sales.md

 ## Add a campaign activity to a campaign

-When you add and distribute a campaign activity, an activity is created for each member in the marketing lists that are part of the campaign.
+When you add and distribute a campaign activity, an activity is created for each member in the marketing lists that you've chosen for the campaign.

 > [!NOTE]
 > The average time for distributing a campaign activity to 100,000 members is 24 hours.
 For larger campaigns and faster activity distribution, use Dynamics 365 Marketing.
 For more information, go to [Dynamics 365 Marketing documentation](/marketing/overview.md).